Alicia Seegert: Student athlete

-A native of Manchester, Michigan, Seegert graduated from Father Gabriel Richard High School in Ann Arbor, Michigan in 1983.
-She played catcher for the Michigan Wolverines from 1984–1987.
+A native of Manchester, Michigan, Seegert graduated from Father Gabriel Richard High School in Ann Arbor, Michigan, in 1983.
+She played catcher for the Michigan Wolverines from 1984 to 1987.
 Seegert was known as an excellent defensive catcher and batter.
 She was the first Michigan Wolverine to receive first-team All-American honors in softball.
 She had a career batting average of .360 and 240 career hits.
 Her .418 batting average in 1984 set a Big Ten Conference record that stood until 1992 (Lezlie Weiss of Minnesota hit .468 in 1992).
 She also set Big Ten records for hits, total bases and RBIs.
 She was named a first-team NFCA All-American in 1986 and a second team All-American in 1987.
 She was also selected to the All-Big Ten Conference team all four years at Michigan.
 In 1987, she was named Michigan's Female Athlete of the Year.
 Seegert graduated from Michigan in 1988 and was named to the Big Ten Conference All-Decade team in 1992.